giongto35/cloud-game/README.md

 - The project is inspired by Google Stadia.
 The most important question comes to everyone mind is how good is the latency?
 Will gaming experience is affected by the network?
 I did some researches on that topic and WebRTC seems to be the most suitable protocol for that purpose.
 I limited the project scope and made a POC of Cloud-gaming.
 The result indeed looks very promising.

+### Why retroArch?

+- I first started the experiment with NES emulator.
+After seeing some positive result, I take a step further to integrate with RetroArch to challenge the system with high-end games like Playstation.
+In my opinion, combining RetroArch and Cloud will bring the best of both world together.
+The versality of RetroArch and the utility of streaming can deliver the most portable gaming experience to users.

 ### Why is the game lag for some people?

 - Cloud-gaming is very network-sensitive.
 It requires the server is close to the user, so please pick the nearest server to you.
 If there is not, you can try hosting the platform on your own machine followed above instruction and test.